Higher Education Emergency Relief Grants through Federal CARES ACT

 - Unexpected healthcare expenses

-- Complete the CARES Act Emergency Grant Student Application at Priority deadline is May 29.
+- Complete the CARES Act Emergency Grant Student Application.
+Priority deadline is November 20, 2020.

 - All applications will be reviewed for eligibility.